2359451d/pascal-to-jvm-compiler/README.md

 # Regenerate Compiler Components (Lexer & Parser)

-source componets (visitor pattern) already given in this repo `src\main\java\ast_visitor` but still can regenerate these components using ANTLR4 if you want or the grammar file(`.g4`) has been changed
+source componets (visitor pattern) already given in this repo `src\main\java\ast` but still can regenerate these components using ANTLR4 if you want or the grammar file(`.g4`) has been changed

 ## ANTLR4.9.1 Dockerfile for Pascal grammar